-ENG 329 - Diversity in American Literature ENG 354 - Language and Popular Culture GE 211 - American Culture in Film HIS 223 - United States to 1865 HIS 224 - United States since 1865 HIS 330 - Women and the American Experience HIS 350 - African American History

-REL 235 - Judaism REL 237 - Religion in America RS 211 - Introduction to Regional Studies SOC 213 - American and Appalachian
+COM 301- Mass Comm/Society ENG 329 Diversity in American Literature ENG 354 Language and Popular Culture GE 211 American Culture in Film HIS 223 United States to 1865 HIS 224 United States since 1865 HIS 330 Women and the American Experience HIS 350 African American History REL 235 Judaism REL 237 Religion in America RS 211 Introduction to Regional Studies SOC 213 American and Appalachian Cultural Systems SOC 226 Sociology of the Family WS 200 Women in Society

-Cultural Systems

-SOC 226 - Sociology of the Family WS 200 - Women in Society

-Arts Experience . . . . . .
-Credit Hours 3 ART 109 - Introduction to Computer

-Graphics

-ART 126 - Digital Photography

-ART 201 - Drawing I: Visual Thinking

-ART 202 - Painting I: Introductory Color and Painting

-ART 203 - Printmaking I

-ART 205 - Pottery I

-ART 206 - Sculpture and Ceramics I

-ART 226 - Photography I

-COM 320 - Interviewing and Reporting

-ENG 430 - Writers Workshop

-FIM 125 - Decorative and Wearable Arts

-MUS 218 - World Music

-PE 209 - Dance as Art

-TA 130 - Acting for non-Majors

-TA 131 - Acting I: Fundamentals

-TA 375 - Creative Drama
+Arts Experience

+ART 109 Introduction to Computer Graphics ART 110 Introduction to the Visual Arts ART 126 Digital Photography ART 201 Drawing I: Visual Thinking ART 202 Painting I: Introductory Color and Painting ART 203 Printmaking I ART 205 Pottery I ART 206 Sculpture and Ceramics I ART 226 Photography I COM 320 Interviewing and Reporting ENG 430 Writers Workshop FIM 125 Decorative and Wearable Arts MUS 218 World Music PE 209 Dance as Art TA 130 Acting for non-Majors TA 131 Acting I: Fundamentals TA 375 Creative Drama

-College Composition . . .
-Credit Hours 3-6\
+College Composition Credit Hours 3-6

+ENG 111 Expository Essay 3

-ENG 112 - Documented Essay . . . . . . .
-3
+ENG 112 Documented Essay 3

-ENG 113 - Introduction to Research and
+or ENG 113 Introduction to Research & Docu mentation3

-Some students may be exempted from English 11 on the basis of their demonstrated abilities through Advanced Placement Credit.
+Some students may be exempted from English 111 on the basis of their demonstrated abilities through Advanced Placement Credit.
 These students may take English 112.

-\ Note: All full-time students must take an English course every semester until the English requirement is complete.
+Note: All full-time students must take an English course every semester until the English requirement is complete.
 Based on the results of the writing section of the APT (academic placement test) or high school records, students will be placed in English 101, 111 or 113.
 Students are not permitted to drop 100-level English courses.
 Students for whom English is a second language may be required to enroll in English 100 (ESL: English as a Second Language) as a prerequisite for English 111.

 Mathematics Credit Hours 3-6

-MTH 107 - Finite Mathematics 3
+MTH 107 Finite Mathematics 3

-or MTH 115 - Calculus 5
+or MTH 115 Calculus 5

-for students seeking the B.A., B.M., or B.F.A
+for students seeking the B.A., B.M., or B.F.A. degrees.

-degrees.

-MTH 107 - Finite Mathematics 3
+MTH 107 Finite Mathematics 3

-and MTH 207 - Finite Mathematics II 3
+and MTH 207 Finite Mathematics II 3

-or MTH 115 - Calculus 5
+or MTH 115 Calculus 5

-for students seeking the B.S. or B.S.W.
+for students seeking the B.S. or B.S.W. degrees.

-degrees.

-Note: Based on the results of the mathematics

-exam of the APT and the high school record,

-some students will be placed in Math 101 (Basic

-Math) before registering for other mathematics
+Note: Based on the results of the mathematics exam of the APT and the high school record, some students will be placed in Math 101 (Basic Math) before registering for other mathematics courses.

-courses.